Asuka Langley Soryu: The End of Evangelion

 In the movie The End of Evangelion (1997), as the Japanese Strategic Self-Defense Force invades Nerv headquarters, Asuka is placed inside Unit 02, which is then submerged in a lake for her protection.
 As she is bombarded by depth charges, Asuka wakes up, declares she does not want to die, and, in a moment of clarity, feels her mother within the Eva.
 Her self-identity regained, she emerges and defeats the Self-Defence Force, before encountering nine mechas named Mass-Production Evas.
 Though she successfully disables all nine opponents, Eva-02's power runs out; the power of the mass-produced Evas allows them to eviscerate and dismember Unit 02.

 Seeing Asuka's destroyed Evangelion makes Shinji go into a frenzy, which eventually culminates in him starting a catastrophic event named the Third Impact.
 Shinji and Asuka have an extended dream-like sequence inside Instrumentality, a process in which the soul of humanity merges into one collective consciousness.
 Shinji claims he wants to understand her, but she refuses.
 He is furious at her rejection and lashes out by choking her.
 At the end of the process, Shinji rejects Instrumentality, and she returns after him in a new world.
 In the film's final scene, Shinji begins strangling Asuka, but stops when she caresses his face.
-Shinji breaks down crying and the film ends with Asuka disdainfully looking down on Shinji, saying simply, "How disgusting", before cutting to black.
+Shinji breaks down crying and the film ends with Asuka disdainfully looking down on Shinji saying "How disgusting", before cutting to black.

 Rebuild of Evangelion

 In the Rebuild of Evangelion saga, Asuka appears first in the second film, Evangelion: 2.0 You Can (Not) Advance (2009).
 Changes have been made to her character, such as her family name being changed from Sōryū (惣流) to Shikinami (式波), continuing the Japanese maritime vessel naming convention.
 The name change resulted from a precise choice by Hideaki Anno, who said he had changed the background of the character.
 Asuka Shikinami Langley, compared to her original counterpart, seems more open and vulnerable.
 Near the end of the film, for example, she confides in someone for the first time talking genuinely about her feelings with Misato.
 She does not feel infatuated with Ryōji Kaji and maintains a more affectionate and peaceful relationship with Shinji.
 Although she publicly rejects others, she becomes possessive of Shinji, feeling jealous for him and taking an interest in his feelings.

-During the production phase, screenwriter Yōji Enokido has added a night scene in which Asuka, feeling alone, enters her colleague's room without permission, sleeping next to him.
+During the production phase, screenwriter Yōji Enokido added a night scene in which Asuka, feeling alone, enters her colleague's room without permission, sleeping next to him.
 In the course of events, she also plays video games and tries to cook something for Shinji.
 She is a captain of the European Air Force, faces the seventh Angel with her Eva-02, and is designated pilot of the Eva-03, whereas in the original series this Eva was piloted by Tōji Suzuhara.
 Unit 03 is later contaminated by a parasitic-type Angel, Bardiel, and collides with Eva-01; Asuka survives, but is last seen in urgent care.